zodiacstxr/zodiacstxr.github.io/Test.md

            └─3030 /usr/sbin/apache2 -k start
 ```

-This means our apache2 is active properly.
+This means our apache2 is running properly.

 Then you can open the web browser and type this command. ***Put your IP address***